agilestacks/devops-platform-eks-template/README.md

     Agile Stacks platform name:   dusty-irving-44.dev.superhub.io
     Configuration file location:  /Users/oginskis/demo/devops-platfrom-eks-template/.hub/env/dusty-irving-44.dev.superhub.io.env
-    Please review configuration file of the platform and change settings such as AWS profile or Region if necessary!
+    Please review the configuration file of the platform and change settings such as AWS profile or Region if necessary!

     To apply environment for dusty-irving-44.dev.superhub.io run the following: source .env
     ```

-    NOTE: `dusty-irving-44.dev.superhub.io` is randomly generated name of your Agile Stacks platform.
-In the meantime it will become top level domain for all the components (from the stack template) that require DNS (such as Traefik, Prometheus, etc.)
+    NOTE: `dusty-irving-44.dev.superhub.io` is a randomly generated name of your Agile Stacks platform.
+In the meantime, it will become a top-level domain for all the components (from the stack template) that require DNS (such as Traefik, Prometheus, etc.)

-    If you want to switch to another Agile Stacks configuration run `hub configure -p <Agile Stacks configuration name>`

 5. Run `hub ext deploy` to deploy the stack template
 6. Run `hub ext undeploy` to undeploy the stack template

+### Usefule features

+If you want to switch to another Agile Stacks configuration run `hub configure -p <Agile Stacks configuration name>`

+To delete existing configuration run `hub configure -p <Agile Stacks configuration name> -d`